aitmiloud/ngxtui/README.md

 - [lipgloss](https://github.com/charmbracelet/lipgloss): Style definitions
 - [bubbles](https://github.com/charmbracelet/bubbles): UI components

+## Troubleshooting

+- Permission denied / operation not permitted
+  - Run via `sudo` as shown above.
+  - Ensure your user is allowed to reload NGINX (e.g., via `sudoers`).

+- NGINX reload fails
+  - Check syntax with `sudo nginx -t`.
+  - Inspect error logs (e.g., `/var/log/nginx/error.log`).

+- No sites listed / paths differ
+  - Verify your NGINX `sites-available` and `sites-enabled` directories.
+  - Customize paths in your system or adjust service configuration as needed.

+- Colors or graphics look wrong
+  - Use a terminal with true-color support.
+  - Ensure `TERM` is set appropriately (e.g., `xterm-256color`).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments